GALLEY PIZZA DOUGH

 - 1 tsp salt

-- Whisk yeast into the warm water and set aside for 10 minutes or until the yeast begins to bloom
+- Whisk yeast and oil into the warm water and set aside for 10 minutes or until the yeast begins to bloom

-- In large mixing bowl or the bowl of your food processor, blend the flours and salt together/
+- In large mixing bowl or the bowl of your food processor, blend the flours together

 - Add oil, yeast and water mixture to bowl and mix until dough begins to come together.